Nyabsi/blog/blogs/pico-4-ultra-review.md

 it doesn't quite work in low-light conditions which is really an issue under certain conditions, it may also perform poorly in clean environments as the tracking algorithm benefits from noise (unique patterns, unpredictability, noise, etc)

-and I cannot recommend the Pico 4 Ultra for MixedVR tracking setups as it doesn't work, the Pico tracking seems to drift which is unnoticeable under normal operation but with lighthouse tracking for controllers paired through OpenVR-SpaceCalibrator this becomes very noticeable and painful to work with.
+The tracking has a lot jitter which makes it not compatible with OpenVR-SpaceCalibrator, your mileage may vary on a various of factors, in my personal experience when using with Index Controllers the position gets disaligned constantly, you are required to use Continious Tracking, but even the Pico tracking has an offset which may annoy some people.

 ### Controllers

 Controller tracking used IR-Constellation based tracking with the same cameras that are used for SLAM.

-The controllers are able to track even if Headset Tracking is turned off without an issue, but if you have Headset Tracking enabled, the algorithm will fuse Hand Tracking and Controller Tracking together for improved tracking accuracy.
+The controllers are able to track even if Headset Tracking is turned off without an issue, but if it is enabled the algorithm will fuse Hand Tracking and Controller Tracking together for improved tracking accuracy.

-The tracking is generally very precise, I can play fast-phased games without no issue.
-But the tracking accuracy may suffer if the controller is partially covered or goes too much behind your back, as the Pico 4 Ultra controllers no longer have tracking rings which improved tracking capability in these edge cases.
+The tracking is perfectly okay but the tracking accuracy may suffer if the controller is partially covered or goes too much behind your back, as the Pico 4 Ultra controllers no longer have tracking rings which improved tracking capability in these edge cases.

 There is a bug, where sometimes when the controller doesn't move for a certain period, it will attach to your hand as it uses this information to help tracking data when the controller may not be able to track itself precisely.